 4. Electronic Gear

-Note that if you are travelling to England from the USA, which uses a 110v system, not all your equipment will work.
 Most laptops, phones and cameras will be fine, but in our experience, many hair dryers, curling irons, and hair straighteners don’t support dual voltages.
 You can check on the plug or in the manual to find out.
-Jess has a dual voltage hair dryer and a dual voltage hair straightener for just this reason.

 See more on travel adapters and how to choose one for your trip in our guide to the best travel adapters.

-You will also of course want your smartphone.
-If you have an unlocked phone, the cheapest way to get online will be to pick up a SIM card on arrival, or order one in advance.
-See our advice on getting online when you travel for tips on the best options.
 If you’re thinking of a new smartphone for your trip, check our guide to the best cameras for travel, which has a section on smartphones that are good for travel and taking photos.

-We would also recommend you travel with an external powerpack to keep everything charged, and a set of decent headphones can be a life saver if you want to watch a movie or listen to a bit of music.
+We would also recommend you travel with an external powerpack to keep everything charged, and a set of decent noise cancelling headphones can be a life saver if you want to watch a movie or listen to a bit of music.

 If you like to read, you may also want to travel with a table or e-reader like a Kindle.
 For most trips you probably won’t need a laptop, but of course if you find it easier to travel with a laptop or tablet then bring one by all means!